rhjddjdbc/vaultx/README.md

 ### What is logged

-- Vault and entry operations (create, edit, decrypt, delete, backup)
+- Vault and entry operations (create, edit, decrypt, delete)
 - Authentication attempts, including failures
 - Timestamp for every event
 - Vault and entry references (never the actual password or decrypted content)